romi/romi-robots-docs/docs/plant_imager/tutorials/virtual_plant_generate_analyze_visualize.md

-How to generate, analyze and visualize virtual plant images using public docker containers
+# Evaluate a 3D reconstruction and automated measures with a virtual plant as ground truth

-===
+Generate, analyze and visualize virtual plant images using public docker containers.

 ## Objective
-Instead of installing `virtual-plant-imager`, `plant-3d-vision` and `plant-3d-explorer` on your computer you can pull their corresponding docker images and use directly the pre installed softwares.
+Instead of installing `virtual-plant-imager`, `plant-3d-vision` and `plant-3d-explorer` on your computer you can pull their corresponding docker images and use directly the pre-installed software.
 After reading this tutorial, you should be able to generate, analyze and visualize virtual plant images using only public docker images.

 ## Prerequisite